- Page 1 Best Cordless Vacuum Cleaners 2020: the best cable-free cleaners

 Even if you buy a cordless vacuum cleaner designed for whole-home cleaning, you may still want a plug-in vacuum for dirtier jobs.
 For example, sucking up DIY dust or cleaning out a fireplace can clog a cordless cleaner, but a more powerful plug-in cleaner will do a better job.
 It’s worth looking into wet and dry vacuum cleaners for these types of dirty jobs, as you can suck up liquids and harsher dust without clogging.

 Think of it this way: most cordless cleaners are built for household dust; if you want to do something else, a corded cleaner designed for the job may be a better choice.

 What are the weaknesses?

-A good cordless vacuum cleaner doesn’t come cheap.
-You can buy cordless vacuums for around £100 or so, but we don’t recommend that you buy any of them.
-They don’t clean well enough to justify the expense.
-That means the cheapest machines in our round-up cost upwards of £200.
+Cost: A good cordless vacuum cleaner doesn’t come cheap.
+You can buy cordless vacuums for around £100 or so, but they generally don’t clean well enough to justify the expense.
+That means the cheapest machines in our round-up designed for general cleaning cost upwards of £200.

 All of the vacuums in this round-up clean well, but with one or two exceptions, they don’t clean as well as corded machines.
 For example, few can collect dirt trapped up against skirting boards, so you’ll need to go around with a crevice tool to get right into the corners.